DWORDLARK/TACO_II_HD2/Readme.txt

 				Save: ALT+1,ALT+2,ALT+3,ALT+4,ALT+5,ALT+6,ALT+7,ALT+8,ALT+9
 				Load: CTRL+1,CTRL+2,CTRL+3,CTRL+4,CTRL+5,CTRL+6,CTRL+7,CTRL+8,CTRL+9

-			***All functions under Player/Camera require running of H&D Game.(Player must be in mission) (Program detects if the game is active and program can be launched before Game is running)
+			***All functions under Player/Camera require running of H&D Game.
+				(Player must be in mission)
+				(Program detects if the game is active and program can be launched before 					Game is running)

 			***All Camera functions work only if Player has no weapon in hand !!!

 	Checkbox: Set Mouse Speed H
 	Checkbox: Set Mouse Speed V
-			User can select custom settings for mouse horisontal / vertical speed for Unlocked camera mode (SHIFT+F)
+			User can select custom settings for mouse horisontal / vertical speed for Unlocked camera mode (F1)
 				Sensitivity value 200 is mostly normal.
 				Lower value means faster speed !

-			***Mouse sensitivity settings will reset after (SHIFT+R) is pressed.
+			***Mouse sensitivity settings will reset after (F2) is pressed.
 				TACO program reads game mouse setting only one time if game is present.
-				If Mouse sensitivity settings are changed in game settings menu	then Mouse sensitivity will be reset to old value (SHIFT+R).
+				If Mouse sensitivity settings are changed in game settings menu	then Mouse sensitivity will be reset to old value (F2).

-	Screenshot:	CTRL+S
-			Image is saved as BMP format.

 ----------------------------------------------------------------------------------------
 StatusBar: